Shio2077/ShinGen/README.md

 # Genshin Impact Auto-Conversation Clicker on Android

-~~Currently, it only has the conversation clicking function,~~Version 1.2 adds the function of automatically opening unlocked treasure chests and picking up dropped items;
+~~Currently, it only has the conversation clicking function,~~Version 1.2 adds the function of automatically opening unlocked treasure chests and picking up dropped items when character move close to chest;
-When the "eye" pattern appearing the APP should click center of the game interface; when conversation "bubble" pattern apperaing the bubble will be clicked.
+When the "eye" pattern appearing the APP should click center of the game interface to pass conversation; when conversation "bubble" pattern apperaing the bubble will be clicked.
 Picking up items in Genshin Impact on mobile is more convenient than on a desktop, so I don't have much motivation to do it...

 ## Installation and Usage